Sharon Prabhakar

-Sharon Prabhakar (born 4 August 1955) is an Indian pop singer, theatre personality and public speaker.
+Sharon Prabhakar (born 4 August 1955) is an Indian pop singer, actress and public speaker.

 Personal life

 Prabhakar was born to a Punjabi father who was a public servant, and a Christian mother who was a music teacher.
 Along with her brother and sister, she had a mixed upbringing, growing up speaking both Punjabi and English.

 When she was in her twenties, she married Bryan Mascarenhas, though they later divorced.

-In 1986 Prabhakar married Alyque Padamsee, with whom she has a daughter, Shazahn Padamsee.
+In 1986, Prabhakar married Alyque Padamsee, with whom she has a daughter, Shazahn Padamsee.
 The couple have since separated.

 Background

 In the past, Prabhakar has been referred to by India Today as one of Bombay's most talented folk singers with a style reminiscent of Joan Baez.
 By the mid-1980s, she achieved recognition and fame for singing in popular overseas styles in Hindi language.
 According to an article in The Hindustan Times, even before artists such as Alisha Chinai, Baba Sehgal and Daler Mehndi were described as Indi-pop, she was the original pop star of Hindi music that wasn't related to films.
 She achieved popularity in Hindi pop and disco.
 During her career, she has shared the stage with Celine Dion, represented India abroad and sung for members of the White House.